 Students cheating in coursework or examinations are subject to discipline.
-Cheating includes copying another student's work and presenting it as one's own (or allowing another person to copy one's own work) and using dishonest or prohibited methods to complete a test (or helping another person to cheat).
+Cheating includes copying another person's work, or copying an "artificial intelligence" program's result, and presenting it as one's own (or allowing another person to copy one's own work) and using dishonest or prohibited methods to complete a test (or helping another person to cheat).
 Students who cheat will be subject to significant academic consequences including an immediate failing grade for the course.
 An offending student may also be put on disciplinary probation.
 The disciplinary action may be decreased or increased for reasons such as the following: